-Liverpool had two principal attractions to John’s surveyors: the Pool which was effectively a sheltered inlet (now part of the Liverpool One project); and the nearby higher ground (present day Derby Square) where a defensive fortification could be sited.
+Liverpool had two principal attractions to John’s surveyors: the Pool which was effectively a sheltered inlet (now part of Liverpool One); and the nearby higher ground (present day Derby Square) where a defensive fortification could be sited.

 Outline of the 1207 Charter

 The charter of 1207 was effectively an invitation for individuals to purchase a burgage in the new town, a burgage being a small plot of land within the town’s boundaries, large enough for a house with premises for trade.
 In addition, the holder of the burgage, called a burgess, was allocated two acres of land to cultivate in the town fields just to the north.
 The right to hold a weekly market was granted from the beginning, along with an annual fair on St. Martin’s Day (November 11th).